lknight8631/ICCV2019-workshop-Cast-Search-by-Portrait/README.md

 mAP: 0.8137

 ## more information
-If you have any problems about our work, you may
+If you have any problems of our work, you may
 * Contact Bing-Jhang Lin by e-mail (lknight8631@gmail.com)